 1.1.3.
 Role of the Supervisory Board The Supervisory Board should supervise the manner in which the Management Board implements the long term value creation strategy.
 The supervisory board should regularly discuss the strategy, the implementation of the strategy and the principal risks associated with it.
 In the report drawn up by the supervisory board, an account is given of its involvement in the establishment of the strategy, and the way in which it monitors its implementation.
 Comply In accordance with article 18.2 AoA the Executive Board annually updates the Supervisory Board on the progress of the strategy.
-See also clause 6.1.6 EBECR and 7.2.4 SBR as well as clause 1.1.4.c ACC.
-In the AR more information is provided in the 'Business performance' chapter and the Supervisory Board report.
+See also clause 6.1.6 EBECR and clause 7.2.4 SBR as well as clause 1.1.4.c ACC.
+In the AR more information is provided in the 'Business performance' chapter and in the 'Report of the Supervisory Board' paragraph.
 1.1.4.
 Accountability of the Management Board In the management report, the Management Board should give a more detailed explanation of its view on long-term value creation and the strategy for its realization, as well as describing which contributions were made to long-term value creation in the past financial year.
 The Management Board should report on both the short-term and long-term developments.
-Comply The view of the Executive Board with regard to long-term value creation and strategy are described in the 'Strategy' and 'Value Creation' chapters in AR.
+Comply The view of the Executive Board with regard to long-term value creation and strategy are described in the 'Value Creation' chapter and in the 'Strategy' paragraphs in the AR.
 1.2 RISK MANAGEMENT 1.2 Principle: The company should have adequate internal risk management and control systems in place.
 The Management Board is responsible for identifying and managing the risks associated with the company's strategy and activities.
-Comply Clauses 2.1.3 and 6.1.6 EBECR.
+Comply See clauses 2.1.3 and 6.1.6 EBECR.
 1.2.1.
 Risk assessment The Management Board should identify and analyse the risks associated with the strategy and activities of the company and its affiliated enterprise.
 It is responsible for establishing the risk appetite, and also the measures that are put in place in order to counter the risks being taken.
-Comply Clauses 2.1.3 and 6.1.6 EBECR.
-See also the risk management paragraph in AR.
+Comply See clauses 2.1.3 and 6.1.6 EBECR.
+See also the 'Risk management' chapter of the AR.
 1.2.2.
 Implementation Based on the risk assessment, the Management Board should design, implement and maintain adequate internal risk management and control systems.
 To the extent relevant, these systems should be integrated into the work processes within the company and its affiliated enterprise it, and should be familiar to those whose work they are relevant to.
 Comply The company's Risk & Control Committee develops and supervises the internal risk management and control systems.
-The company's approach on risk management and control systems is described further in the risk management paragraph of AR.
+The Company's approach on risk management and control systems is described further in the 'Risk management' chapter of the AR.
 See also clause 1.1.5.d ACC.